Are you washing your hair enough? Hair expert reveals signs you need to wash more

 curly hair styling

-Curly hair is more prone to drying and its natural oils often can't reach the end of the strands, requiring more conditioning and moisturising than other hair types to keep it healthy.
+There are many different types of curly hair and it's more prone to dry ends as its natural oils often can't reach the end of the strands, requiring more conditioning, moisturising and curly hair products than other hair types to keep it healthy.

-Instead, in between washes, condition your hair every time you shower to keep it feeling soft, shiny and tangle-free.
+Nicole suggests a good tip for keeping curly hair refreshed without drying it out.
+"Instead of shampooing, in between washes, just condition your hair every time you shower to keep it feeling soft, shiny and tangle-free."

 Avoid using any shampoos or conditioners with sulphates and silicones, as they're too harsh on delicate curly locks.